AlmaJPenna/Dental-Cam-Plugin/README.md

-# Dental Camera S700C Plugin
+# Dental Cam Plugin

 ## Overview
-The Dental Camera S700C Plugin is a versatile Flutter plugin that integrates seamlessly with both iOS and Android platforms to provide advanced camera functionalities tailored for dental applications.
+The Dental Cam Plugin is a versatile Flutter plugin that integrates seamlessly with both iOS and Android platforms to provide advanced camera functionalities tailored for dental applications.
 This plugin enables users to capture high-quality photos and videos, view a live camera feed, and save media directly to the device.
 It leverages native code for optimized performance and smooth operation.

 ## Key Features
 - **Cross-Platform Support:** Compatible with both iOS and Android devices.